How to create the perfect backyard movie theatre

 When Jason announced his most recent movie party, a few of us invited ourselves over and brought some new gear to simplify the setup and ramp up the fun.

-Epson's Home Cinema 2150 has loads of light power, so you won't have to wait until it's fully dark to start your movie.
+Epson's Home Cinema 2150 has loads of light power, and that makes it a great outdoor movie projector.
+You won't have to wait until it's fully dark to start your movie.

 Step 1: The projector